anthrax3/Umbraco.Backend.Restriction/README.md

 * Add the Umbraco.Backend.Restriction.dll to umbraco bin directory.
 * Add ``BackendRestriction.json`` to umbraco config folder **~/Config**
-* Register the HttpModule on your **web.config**; to keep compatibility with new/old iis the module is registered twice:
+* Register the HttpModule on your **web.config**; to keep compatibility with new/old iis this module is registered twice:
     * under ``<system.webServer>`` element:
     ```
     <system.webServer>